n6il/toolshed/doc/ToolShed.md

 ### Pathname Elements

 Since ToolShed runs on various platforms, then there must be a method to differentiate between host file system pathnames and OS-9/Disk BASIC pathnames within the image itself.
-This is achieved by mandating the use of the , (comma) character as a delineator between the host path and the OS-9/Disk BASIC path (the path within the disk image).To better understand this, let's take a look at a few examples.
+This is achieved by mandating the use of the , (comma) character as a delineator between the host path and the OS-9/Disk BASIC path (the path within the disk image).
+To better understand this, let's take a look at a few examples.

 On our theoretical host computer, a file exists that you wished to have copied to an OS-9 disk image.
 The file to copy, test1, resides on the host file system in the same directory as the disk image file, os9.dsk.
 To copy test1 to the disk image, you would type: